laurashen/data-science-sequencing.github.io/lectures/lecture14.md

 We may encounter the first case if we are working with a popular organism such as a human or mouse.
 In this case, there exists a curated set of transcripts called the *transcriptome*.
 While identifying transcripts will be easy, obtaining their abundances is nontrivial.
 Additionally, different tissues will have different abundances, and this information is the subject of *differential analysis*.
 We may encounter the second or third case if we are looking at a poorly studied organism or cancerous tissue.

 We will start with the first formulation.
 The computational problem here is a counting problem: we want to count how many reads came from each transcript.
 Mapping reads to transcripts can be done using various alignment algorithms, which we've discussed in previous lectures.
-Notice that there is an intrinsic ambiguity here which makes the problem nontrivial.
-In some cases, I do not know where a read comes from.
+Notice that there is an intrinsic ambiguity here: in some cases, I do not know where a read comes from.
 For example, consider transcripts 1 and 2 in the figure above.
 If we obtain a read that aligns to exon B, then we cannot tell which transcript it came from.
 This is an inference problem.
 Most ambiguities result from different transcripts sharing exons.
 For simplicity, we currently will not worry about the different lengths of transcripts (this is easy to account for later).
 In summary, we have two types of reads: uniquely mapped and multiply mapped.

 Let $$t_i, \dots, t_k$$ be $$k$$ transcripts and $$\rho_1, \dots, \rho_k$$ be the abundances of the transcripts.
-We obtain $$N$$ reads $$R_1, \dots, R_N$$, and we want to estimate the $\rho$'s.
-Let $$N_k$$ be the number of reads that map uniquely to transcript $$k$$ and $$N = \sum_k N_k$$, the total number of unique reads.
+We obtain $$N$$ reads $$R_1, \dots, R_N$$, and we want to estimate the $$\rho$$'s.
+Let $$N_k$$ be the number of reads that map uniquely to transcript $$k$$ and $$N = \sum_k N_k$$ be the total number of unique reads.
 We can let

 $$
 \hat{\rho}_k = \frac {N_k}{N}